brekiy/express-bitgo-sdk-proxy-test/README.md

 `npm install`
-`npm install -g typescript` ignore if you already have it `tsc create-tss-wallet.ts`
+`npm install -g typescript` ignore if you already have it `npm install -g ts-node` ignore if you already have it `tsc create-tss-wallet.ts`
 `node server.js`
-`node create-tss-wallet.js` in another shell
+`ts-node create-tss-wallet.js` in another shell